hanneshapke/hanneshapke.github.io/_posts/2025-02-28-speculative-decoding-gemma.markdown

 ## Conclusion

 Speculative decoding is a promising technique to improve the performance of LLM deployments. in our demo example, we were able to improve the latency by 35%.
 However, it comes with a larger memory footprint and more deployment complexity.

+## Acknowledgements

+We would like to thank Google's Developer Community (GDE) for providing the funding to create this demo. #VertexAISprint